Sports Coach Logo Sports Coach Training Principles Fitness Components

 Conclusion

-The basic concept for preventing of overuse injuries is listening to your body.
+The basic concept for preventing overuse injuries is listening to your body.
 Your body is excellent about giving you cues when you need to take a break from your workout or physical activity.

 References